HugoParada19/SelfMastery-Nexus/00-Index/SelfMastery Nexus.md

 ## SelfMastery Nexus Home

-SelfMastery Nexus is an Obsidian Vault that stores information regarding how to better our selves using typology, books and systems.
+SelfMastery Nexus is an Obsidian Vault that stores information regarding how to better our selves using [[Classes|typology]], books and systems.